BCOU 400 Contemporary Issues in Biblical Counseling

 Reflection Paper Assignments (3)

-Each Student will be required to submit a 2-3 page paper in Turabian format with in-text citations from the selected chapter, sharing a critical reflection of the information from the chapter and how they (the student) would apply the chapter information to a counseling situation.
+The student will submit a 2-3 page paper in Turabian format with in-text citations from the selected chapter, sharing a critical reflection of the information from the chapter and how he/she would apply the chapter information to a counseling situation, and demonstrating engagement with course Learn materials through the appropriate documentation of sources.
 (CLO: A, B, C, D, E, F)

 Have questions about this course or a program?